victorwynne/victorwynne/_posts/2025-07-22-full-orchestration.md

 ---
 layout: post
-title: "Orchestration, not scale, will define the next phase of LLMs"
+title: "LLMs must evolve from scaling to full orchestration"
-date: 2025-07-22 10:00
+date: 2025-07-22 08:00
 categories: [Articles]
 tags: [language models]
 description: The next evolution for LLMs depends on full orchestration and the ability to manage complex tasks with minimal user input.